 There is no standard application to access IFC financing.
 Subnational governments can directly approach IFC and submit an investment proposal outlining the details of their urban projects, financing needs and the financials of the city.
 If the project meets IFC's investment criteria, IFC can proceed with the investment.
 The processing timeline usually varies between 3-6 months.
-All projects are required to comply with IFC Performance Standards and be Paris Aligned. |xiii|
+All projects are required to comply with IFC Performance Standards and be Paris Aligned.^{1xii}

-Investment: In 2020, IFC financed the City of Bogota with US\$140 million for two projects: Transmicable cable car systemand Caracas Sur Transmilenio BRT Line.
+Investment: In 2020, IFC financed the City of Bogota with US\$140 million for two projects: Transmicable cable car system and Caracas Sur Transmilenio BRT Line.
 Transmicable has enabled 20,000 residents in a low-income, peripheral neighborhood to reach work in the city center in 15 minutes using modern, efficient, clean transportation instead of spending over an hour in crowded, polluting buses.
-The transition from buses to an aerial cableway reduced GHG emissions by an estimated 134 tons of carbon dioxide (CO2) per year.
+The transition from buses to an aerial cable way reduced GHG emissions by an estimated 134 tons of carbon dioxide (CO2) per year.
 Through the dedicated bus lanes, Caracas Sur will increase travel speed, reduce travel time by 50 percent, and reduce fuel consumption and GHG emissions by an estimated 1,873 tons of CO2 per year.
-In the case of the consumption in the cable was a serious percent.

 Advisory: IFC's APEX tool helps cities create pathways to a low-carbon future through the identification of specific green projects.
 In Medellín, APEX has been used to develop the Climate Investment Opportunities Diagnostic, which identifies climate-smart municipal and private investments across the built environment and energy, transportation, waste, and water sectors to help Medellin reach its carbon reduction targets.
-Furthermore, it identifies potential policies, financing mechanisms, and business models that could help support implementation, including those encouraging the private sector to invest in green measures.
-Ixiv
+Furthermore, it identifies potential policies, financing mechanisms, and business models that could help support implementation, including those encouraging the private sector to invest in green measures.^{|xiv}